 Omentir features native waterfall enrichment cascades built directly into the workspace.
 When a domain is scraped or sourced, the engine programmatically queries multiple real-time databases and social profiles.
 It then verifies corporate email addresses using active SMTP handshakes before launching any outbound sequences, ensuring low bounce rates.

 Yes.
 Deliverability is closely tied to recipient engagement.
-When you filter out irrelevant leads using semantic verification, you ensure that every recipient has a genuine reason to be interested in your offer.
-This dramatically reduces spam complaints and unsubscribes, preserving your domain's sender reputation.
+When you filter out irrelevant leads using semantic verification, every recipient has a genuine reason to care.
+That cuts spam complaints and unsubscribes, and it protects the domain's sender reputation.